-A bug in iOS 13.3.1 and later is preventing iPhone users from properly connecting to VPNs, VPN provider ProtonVPN says.
+A bug in iOS 13.3.1 and later is preventing iPhone users from properly connecting to VPNs, provider ProtonVPN says.
 However, there's a chance that this may occur only for specific Apple traffic and may be perfectly benign.

 The problem seems to arise when an iPhone user connects to a VPN server while already connected to internet services and websites, as most iPhones normally would.